-- You owe 500000 dollars in student loans.
+- You owe 500000 dollars on student loans.

-- Student loan interest and long term investment returns are both 6%
+- Student loan interest and long-term investment returns are both 6%

-- The partnership track lasts 3 years.
+- The partnership track lasts three years.

 - The difference between the salary of a partner and an employee is 150000 dollars.